joist-framework/joist/packages/di/README.md

 ### Accessing the injector in factories

-Factories provide more flexibility but often times cannot use the `inject()` function.
-To get around this all factories are passed an instance of the current injector.
+Factories provide more flexibility but sometimes will require access to the injector itself.
+For this reason the factory method is passed the injector that is being used to construct the requested service.

 ```ts
 class Logger {